Apache Spark on Microsoft Azure HDInsight

 - Add a new In-DB connection, setting Data Source to Apache Spark on Microsoft Azure HDInsight.
 For more information on setting up an In-DB connection, see Connect In-DB tool.

 - On the Read tab, the Driver is set to Apache Spark on Microsoft Azure HDInsight.
-Click the Connection String drop-down arrow and select New database connection.
+Select the Connection String dropdown arrow and select New database connection.

 - Configure the Microsoft Azure HDInsight Connection window.

-- Type or paste the Azure URL for your Microsoft Azure HDInsight connection.
+- Enter or paste the Azure URL for your Microsoft Azure HDInsight connection.
 Example: https://<clustername>.azurehdinsight.net/

-- Type the User Name and Password associated with the connection.
+- Enter the User Name and Password associated with the connection.

-- Contact your administrator to find out the user name and password for the cluster administrator user that you configured during set up of your Microsoft Azure HDInsight cluster.
+- Contact your administrator to find out the user name and password for the cluster administrator user that you configured during the setup of your Microsoft Azure HDInsight cluster.